whalelogic/howtogo/README.md

 ## Author

-Created by Keith — Computer Science student, Army Veteran and Programmer.
-Passionate about learning, programming, and cloud-native systems 😄.
+Created by Keith.
+Dedicated to learning, programming, and cloud-native systems 😄.

 ---